GradConnection/djangosaml2/README.rst

   SAML_CREATE_UNKNOWN_USER = True

 This setting is True by default.

+  ACS_DEFAULT_REDIRECT_URL = reverse_lazy('some_url_name')

+This setting lets you specify a URL for redirection after a successful authentication.
+Particularly useful when you only plan to use IdP initiated login and the IdP does not have a configured RelayState parameter.
+The default is ``/``.

 The other thing you will probably want to configure is the mapping of SAML2 user attributes to Django user attributes.
 By default only the